 Proprietary Software and Systems

-According to Arizona public records law, computer codes, filing systems, and other proprietary software owned by a public agency are exempt from public view.
+According to Indiana public records law, computer codes, filing systems, and other proprietary software owned by a public agency are exempt from public view.

 Data That May Violate a Record Bearer's Privacy